SoftwareHeritage/swhapguide/SWHAP@Paris.md

 The SWHAP process aims at preserving and presenting legacy software and related materials in a **digital** format, to ensure long term availability of the curated materials and the possibility to share and present it to a broad audience.

 <a name="context"/>

-Who is this guide intended for and how to use it?
+Who is this guide for and what do you need to get started?
 ============

 The goal of this guide is to allow any party interested in preserving, curating and presenting legacy softwares in a digital format to achieve the SWHAP process in full autonomy.